Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: Introduction

 { \textbf{(P2)}} In the class-conditional generative modeling, class labels are often encoded by one-hot vectors or label embedding and then fed into the generator and discriminator by hidden concatenation \cite{mirza2014conditional}, an auxiliary classifier \cite{odena2017conditional} or label projection \cite{miyato2018cgans}.
 A precondition for such label encoding is that the number of distinct labels (e.g., the number of classes) is finite and known.
 Unfortunately, in the continuous scenario, we may have infinitely many distinct regression labels.

 A naive approach denoted by \textbf{cGAN ($\bm{K}$ classes)} to solve \textbf{(P1)-(P2)} is to ``bin'' the regression labels into $K$ disjoint intervals and still train a cGAN in the class-conditional manner (these intervals are treated as independent classes) \cite{Greg2019}.
 Another naive approach denoted by \textbf{cGAN (concat)} for solving \textbf{(P2)} directly combines a regression label with the input or a hidden map of the generator and discriminator.
-However, both approaches fails in our empirical studies in Sections ~\ref{sec:experiment} and \ref{sec:experiment_hd}, representing two types of failures of conventional cGANs: (1) cGAN ($\bm{K}$ classes) cannot generate visually realistic and diverse images; (2) cGAN (concat) fails to control the image generation by setting regression labels.
+However, the sampling results of both approaches in our empirical studies in Sections ~\ref{sec:experiment} and \ref{sec:experiment_hd} show two types of failures of conventional cGANs in CGM with regression labels: (1) cGAN ($\bm{K}$ classes) cannot generate visually realistic and diverse images; (2) cGAN (concat) fails to generate images with respect to conditioning regression labels.

 In machine learning, \textit{vicinal risk minimization} (VRM) \cite{vapnik2000nature, chapelle2001vicinal} is an alternative rule to ERM.
 VRM assumes that a sample point shares the same label with other samples in its vicinity.
 Motivated by VRM, in generative modeling conditional on regression labels where we estimate a conditional distribution $p(\bm{x}|y)$ ($\bm{x}$ is an image and $y$ is a regression label), it is natural to assume that a small perturbation to $y$ results in a negligible change to $p(\bm{x}|y)$.
 This assumption is consistent with our perception of the world.
 For example, the image distribution of facial features for a population of 15-year-old teenagers should be close to that of 16-year olds.